Meadowlarke/Bibliography/Steinbeck2019.md

 # Steinbeck, Paul.
-"George Lewis's Voyager."
+"George Lewis's *Voyager*."
 In *The Routledge Companion to Jazz Studies,* edited by Nicholas Gebhardt, Nichole Rustin-Paschal, and Tony Whyton, 261-170.
 New York: Routledge, 2019.

 261: Introduction to the AACM.